sobolanescu/RandomMobSpawner/README.md

 RMS (Random Mob Spawner) is a Minecraft datapack that adds an exciting challenge to your gameplay!
 Every 10 seconds, a random mob – either aggressive or passive – will spawn near you.
 Whether it’s a dangerous monster or a friendly animal, you’ll never know what to expect!

+This datapack was developed on Minecraft version 1.21.4.

 ## Features

 - Mobs are randomly chosen and include both aggressive monsters (Creepers, Zombies, Skeletons) and passive animals (Cats, Rabbits, Sheep, etc.).